Number of Moles using Molar Heat Capacity Solution

 Molar Heat Capacity - (Measured in Joule Per Kelvin Per Mole) - Molar Heat Capacity is the amount of energy required to raise the temperature of one mole of a substance by one degree.

-Change in Temperature - (Measured in Kelvin) - The Change in Temperature is the difference between the initial and final temperature.
+Change in Temperature - (Measured in Kelvin) - The Change in Temperature refers to the difference between the initial and final temperature.

 STEP 1: Convert Input(s) to Base Unit